PSeitz/bpu_trasher/README.md

 This tool is useful to avoid overtraining the branch predictor unit of a processor an getting skewed results in benchmarks.

+### Disclaimer
+The status of the project is still experimental.
+The current approach is working on a high level, but the exact implementation of the BPU is not known and may vary from processor to processor.
+What's missing currently is a benchmark to evaluate it's effectiveness on different CPUs.

 # BPU Concepts

 The exact components of the BPU can vary from processor to processor and are not public information.